pingidentity/pingidentity-devops-getting-started/docs/devopsUserKey.md

-# Using Your Devops User And Key
+# Using Your Devops User and Key

 When starting one of our containers, the container will attempt to find the DevOps registration information first in the DevOps property file located in `~/.pingidentity/devops`.
 This property file was created when you set up the DevOps environment (see [Get Started](getStarted.md).
 If the DevOps registration information isn't found there, the container will check for environment variables assigned in the `docker run` command for standalone containers or in the YAML file for a stack.